LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ## Call to action generator method.

 The last part of a route definition is the call.
-This part must define a valid call to a method returning a `play.api.mvc.Action` value, so typically to a Controller action method.
+This part must define a valid call to a method returning a `play.api.mvc.Action` value, which will typically be a Controller action method.

-If the method does not define any parameter, just define the fully qualified method name:
+If the method does not define any parameters, just define the fully qualified method name:

 ```
 GET   /                     controllers.Application.homePage()
 ```

-If the action method defines some parameters, all these parameter values will be searched in the URI part, either extracted from the URI path itself, or from the QueryString.
+If the action method defines some parameters, all these parameter values will be searched for in the URI part, either extracted from the URI path itself, or from the QueryString.

 ```
 # Extract the page parameter from the path